arpcard/rgi/README.rst

 Analyzing Genomes, Genome Assemblies, Metagenomic Contigs, or Proteomes
 -----------------------------------------------------------------------

 If DNA sequences are submitted, RGI first predicts complete open reading frames (ORFs) using `Prodigal <https://github.com/hyattpd/Prodigal>`_ (ignoring those less than 30 bp) and analyzes the predicted protein sequences.
+This includes a secondary correction by RGI if Prodigal undercalls the correct start codon to ensure complete AMR genes are predicted.
+However, if Prodigal fails to predict an AMR ORF, this will produce a false negative result.

 Short contigs, small plasmids, low quality assemblies, or merged metagenomic reads should be analyzed using Prodigal's algorithms for low quality/coverage assemblies (i.e. contigs <20,000 bp) and inclusion of partial gene prediction.
 If the low sequence quality option is selected, RGI uses Prodigal anonymous mode for open reading frame prediction, supporting calls of partial AMR genes from short or low quality contigs.

 If protein sequences are submitted, RGI skips ORF prediction and uses the protein sequences directly.